 - Prolonged or difficult labor

-- Birth injury to central nervous system
+- Birth injury to the central nervous system

 Children under 3 years old are more likely to develop atelectasis than older children or adults.
 Factors that may increase your baby’s chance of atelectasis include: